Act East Policy UPSC

 - India has also invited ASEAN member states to participate in the International Solar Alliance which it has co-launched with France on 30 November 2015 at COP-21.

-On strategic issues, we have increasing convergence on security interests with key partners both in bilateral and multilateral format.
-Closer cooperation in combating terrorism, collaborating for peace and stability in the region and promotion of maritime security based on international norms and laws are being pursued.
+On strategic issues, India has rising convergence on security interests with major partners both in bilateral and multilateral format.
+Closer cooperation in combating terrorism, collaborating for peace and stability in the region and promotion of marine security based on global norms and laws are being followed.

 This article talked about the Act East Policy UPSC.